CSotelo2112/hds5210-2022/final/final_feedback.md

 For the lack of clearer test cases (-5 on Modularity/Style)

-Overall, solid work on teh final.
+Overall, solid work on the final.

 * Data Access and Formats (5): 5
 * Data Merging (5): 5